 Wearing: 1/ Shakuhachi bikini top, Zimmermann bikini bottoms and Asos wide brim hat.
 2/ Dolce Vita romper, Oliveve clutch, Windsor Smith sandals (similar here), Jennifer Zeuner Mini Eye & Hamsa Necklace, Tai Infinity Necklace.
 3/ Asos maxi dress, Windsor Smith sandals (similar here).
 4/ Diane von Furstenberg jumpsuit, Windsor Smith sandals, Bop Basics tote.
 5/ Mila top (similar here), LIV Skirt.
 6/ Zimmermann bikini 7/ Miguelina lace jumpsuit 8/ Eberyjey bikini top and bottoms 9/ Stylestalker playsuit (or here).

 Last month I was fortunate enough to spend a week in pure paradise, alternatively known as The Mulia in Bali.
-If you’ve been on my blog recently you might have already noticed the incredible backdrops to all of my outfit and sunrise posts these last few weeks.
+If you’ve been on my blog recently you might have already noticed the incredible backdrops to all of my outfit and sunrise posts these last few weeks from our time working with The Mulia.
 My photographer Nicole and I were joking that it was Instagram heaven… except that it is not a joke.
 It really was.

 It was refreshing to go to Bali to focus on the simple things, like sun, sea and wellbeing.
 The Mulia is in Nusa Dua on the Eastern side of Bali, meaning it is quiet enough to hear the waves from your room and the perfect spot to see the sun rising over the private beach each morning.
 The entire property is over 20 hectares with the Hotel, Resort and Villa’s meaning there is something for everyone.
 Endless infinity pools are lined with custom stone features, seemingly following straight out in to Nusa Dua Bay.